chain4energy/c4e-chain/x/cfeminter/README.md

 ### Token emission mechanism

 Token emission mechanism mints calculated amount of tokens per each block.
 Token amount is calculated according to cfeminter module configuration params.
-Tokens minting process is divided into periods where each period has fully separated minting rules.
-Those periods rules are difined within cfeminter module configuration params.
+Tokens minting process is divided into Minters where each period has fully separated minting rules.
+Those Minters rules are difined within cfeminter module configuration params.
-Simply, mintining process configuration is a list of ordered minting periods, where each period has its own start and end time (end time for last period is not required, in that case last minting period works infinitely).
+Simply, mintining process configuration is a list of ordered minting Minters, where each period has its own start and end time (end time for last period is not required, in that case last minting period works infinitely).

-### Miniting periods
+### Miniting Minters

 Minting period is a period of time when configured minting rules apply.
-Ordered list of minting periods deifnes whole token emmision process.
+Ordered list of minting Minters deifnes whole token emmision process.
-End time of one period is a start time of the next period on the periods list.
+End time of one period is a start time of the next period on the Minters list.
 Each minting pariond has minter type assigned.
 Last minting period on the list must be defined to work indefinitely. (must have no end time)